wachaon/wes/docs/README.en.md

 ## *@wachaon/webdriver*

-It is a module that sends a request to the *web driver* that operates the browser.
+It is a package that sends a request to the *web driver* that operates the browser.
 Built into *@wachaon/edge* .
 Like *@wachaon/edge* , a *web driver* is required for browser operation.

 ### install